lcarlini/lcarlini/README.md

 High skilled in developing Full Stack systems in Microsoft Technology Stack, Cloud Based Applications, Solutions Architect, Cloud Engineering and Automation.

-Developing solutions for clients in the Latin American, United States market, Canadian and European market using agile techniques and working with a DevOps mindset.
+Developing solutions for clients in the Latin American, United States, Canadian and European market using agile techniques and working with a DevOps mindset.
 I've created scalable customercentric experiences that have a business impact, in a wide range of sectors including retail, payments, health system, airlines, loyalty, e-commerce and financial services.

 Passionate about learning new technologies, building and developing the best software and